-Lead Data Platform Engineer
+Lead data platform engineer

 eller i hela Sverige

-Architect and implement core elements of the data platform, including dataset cataloguing, storage standards, publishing SDKs, metadata management, and orchestration
+Designing and building essential components for data cataloging, standardized storage formats, publishing SDKs, orchestration tools, and metadata tracking.

-Evaluate and integrate open-source tools such as Dagster, Flyte, DataHub, or Amundsen
+Evaluating and integrating open-source solutions such as Flyte, Dagster, DataHub, and Amundsen.

-Define how Databricks will integrate within the broader data platform and optimise its interoperability
+Contributing to the integration and positioning of Databricks within the broader platform ecosystem.

-Establish best practices and tooling for data formats (e.g., Parquet), access control, versioning, and schema evolution
+Defining standards and tooling for data structure (e.g., Parquet), access permissions, schema management, and dataset versioning.

+Developing best practices and reusable paths for teams to produce and consume data effectively.

+Promoting a platform mindset by ensuring the system is modular, observable, and user-friendly.

 What We're Looking For:

-7+ years of experience in software engineering, with a focus on data-driven systems or platform development
+7+ years of hands-on software development experience, preferably involving data-intensive systems or internal platform development.

 Bonus Qualifications: